Landmark at Somerset House

 Photos: Jay Shaw-Baker

-Landmarks: the Fields of Photography is at Somerset House until 28th April 2013, for further information visit here.
+Landmarks: the Fields of Photography is at Somerset House until 28th April 2013.
+For further information or to book visit the gallery’s website here.